TomYeoman/shortcutmon/README.md

 ## Roadmap

+- Build extensions for chrome / vscode that can integrate with shortcutmon, in order to provide more granular detail (E.G are we working on a specific language, if so we may only want to activate particular shortcut / snipper reminders).
-- Get build working across multiple platforms (tested on windows currently), the main issue is with some of the native modules (namely `electron-active-window` and `uiohook-napi`).
+- Release on multiple platforms (tested on windows currently).
+The main issue is with some of the native modules (namely `electron-active-window` and `uiohook-napi`).
+  - Once sorted, add log in & sync across devices.
 - Add collections of useful shortcuts for specific applications, in order to easily populate your shortcut list.
 - Time of day filtering, if you have for example some shortcuts you only use during work hours.
-- Log in support, to sync across
-- Build extensions for chrome / vscode that can integrate with shortcutmon, in order to provide more granular detail (E.G are we working on a specific language, if so we may only want to activate shortcuts when we're working on a particular language in VS Code)
 - Tidy up code base further (add tests, migrate entirely to ipcRenderer messaging from the client).

 ## Contributing